 - Galaxy ore body – a massive pipe shaped ore body with a thickness of 35m and a strike of around 100m.

 - Woodbine and Giles ore bodies – both narrow steeply dipping with a thickness of up to 2.4m and a strike of 900m.

 - Princeton ore body – a steeply dipping ore body with a thickness of 5m and a strike of 300m.

-The current mine plan includes the mining of Galaxy and Princeton using a mechanised cut and fill mining method.
+The current mine plan includes the mining of Galaxy, Princeton and Woodbine/Giles using a mechanised cut and fill mining method.
 There are also extensive tailings around the mine site which Galaxy will use to supplement production.

 Galaxy Processing Plant

-Galane is commencing work on a scoping study to double the size of the plant again to match the potential production it could achieve from its underground operations.
+Galane has completed a new Technical Report and Preliminary Economic Assessment which supports doubling the size of the plant to match the potential production it could achieve from its underground operations.

 Galane has a drill ready plan to expand the resource to over 4 million ounces.
 Work will commence as required to support any future expansion of Galaxy.

 Galane also increased the resource in 2020 by 60% through a review of historic drilling and grade control records with work done on just 3 of the ore bodies.
 It intends to continue this work to encompass the other 18 identified ore bodies.